Sri Lanka is one of my favourite countries in the world, and one that instantly captured my heart.

 Local Sri Lankan food isn’t just cheap, it’s incredibly flavorful and appetizing.
 I’m literally just licking my lips right now thinking about the food I ate in Sri Lanka.

 Of course, you have classic rice and curry dishes, both vegetarian and meat-based, and you’ll find them pretty much everywhere.
-My favorite is probably Kottu Roti.
-This is made using shredded pieces of roti bread mixed with spices, vegetables, seafood, and/or meat.
-It’s then all chopped up together, stir-fried and tossed with hot sauce.
-You’ll quickly become familiar with this popular street food dish once you’re in Sri Lanka.
-The sound of intense metallic chopping will be heard from a mile away.
+My favorite is probably kottu roti, which made using shredded pieces of roti bread mixed with spices, vegetables, seafood, and/or meat.
+It’s then all chopped up together, stir-fried, and tossed with hot sauce.
+You’ll quickly become familiar with this popular street food dish once you’re in Sri Lanka: the sound of intense metallic chopping will be heard from a mile away.

 I was also pleasantly surprised by how good a typical Sri Lanka breakfast is, and looked forward to it every morning, especially when it was freshly prepared at a homestay.
-The star of this meal are the string hoppers, which resemble noodles made from rice flour.
-You take the hoppers with your hand and dip it with side dishes of coconut or onion sambal and dahl.
+The star of this meal is the string hoppers, which resemble noodles made from rice flour.
+You take the hopper with your hand and dip it into side dishes of coconut or onion sambal, curry, and/or dahl.
 Sometimes breakfast will also include egg hoppers (a thin fried pancake with an egg in the middle) or sweet roti pancakes.

-Because breakfast is included with most accommodations, if you stick to local street food and small restaurants that are popular with locals rather than tourists, you can easily go a day spending only around $7 (1400 LKR) for food.
-If you eat at western cafes or restaurants and have a couple of drinks with your meals, you might spend around $30 (5852 LKR) per day.
+Because breakfast is included with most accommodation, if you stick to street food and small restaurants that are popular with locals rather than tourists, you can easily go a day spending only around $10 (3000 LKR) for food.
+If you eat at Western-style cafes or restaurants and have a couple of drinks with your meals, you might spend closer to $30 (9500 LKR) per day.

-I found a good mix between the two while I was there and usually spent around $15 (2926 LKR) per day if I ate one local meal and one more western meal.
+I found a good mix between the two while I was there, and usually spent around $20 (6300 LKR) per day if I ate one local meal and one more Western-style meal.

 The Cost of Activities and Entrance Fees in Sri Lanka

-Sri Lanka has plenty to do and see.
-And actually, I loved the variety of activities that were possible.
+Sri Lanka has plenty to see and do, and I loved the variety of activities that were possible.
 From cooking classes to temples, hiking, surfing, or just lazing around on the beach—there’s a lot of fun and adventure to be had in this country, no matter what you’re into.

-One of the more popular activities, and a personal highlight, was going to Sigiriya rock.
-But instead of climbing the rock itself, I would recommend hiking Pidurangala Rock because you get an epic view of Sigiriya rock from the top.
-Not to mention, it’s 1/10 of the cost.
+One of the more popular activities, and a personal highlight, was going to Sigiriya Rock.
+But instead of climbing the rock itself, I’d recommend hiking up nearby Pidurangala Rock instead.
+You get an epic view of Sigiriya Rock from the top, and it’s a fraction of the price!

-I found that the middle of Sri Lanka was a great place to do hikes, cooking classes and safaris.
-On the other hand, the south is perfect for lazy beach days and water activities.
+I found that the interior of Sri Lanka was a great place to do hikes, cooking classes, and safaris, while the south is perfect for lazy beach days and water activities.
 I’m not much of a surfer, but I did indulge in a couple of surf lessons to learn the ropes a bit more.
-But if surfing is your jam, then the southern beaches will be right up your alley.
+If surfing is your jam, then the southern beaches will be right up your alley.

 One of my favorite experiences was doing a cooking class while I was in Kandy.
-My guide took me to the market first to pick up our ingredients and then we cooked up about 7 Sri Lankan dishes from scratch.
-I love spending money on a cooking class because not only are you learning more about the traditions and culture of a place, but you also get to eat everything after!
+My guide took me to the market first to pick up our ingredients, and then we cooked up about half a dozen Sri Lankan dishes from scratch.
+I love spending money on a cooking class: not only do you get to learn more about the traditions and food culture of a place, you also get to eat everything afterwards!